iamdevelopergirl/hotel-management/README.md

 To stop the process running on port 8080 and 3000, use `sh stop.sh` <br />
 To start the server and run the application, use `sh run.sh` <br />

-Since both back end and front end runs in a port, it is must to stop them before rerunning it again. <br />
+Note : Since both back end and front end runs in a port, it is must to stop them before rerunning it again. <br />

 ### Application specifics